 - Business Analysis (9 hours per week: reading/writing/vocabulary emphasis)

-Also, students take two additional, full-semester-length classes in the following topics.
+Also, students take two additional, full semester-length classes as assigned in a variety of topics that may include any of the courses below.
 Grades for these courses will be given at the end of the whole semester:

 - GMAT/GRE Analytical Writing Portion Preparation (4 hours per week)